ganukeperera/Pixxy/README.md

 ## Room for Improvement
 This application can be improved by adding following features

-- Can add a search bar in the Album view so that users can search albums by album name or by owner's name.
+- Add a search bar in the Album view so that users can search albums by album name or by owner's name.
-- Can automatically download and add the first thumbinail image of each album to the relevant table view cell.
+- Automatically download and add the first thumbinail image of each album to the relevant table view cell.
 So, user can have a preview what kind of photos included in each album.

 ### Thank you.